there's a light in the attic

 Lois Weber

-This century-old film about a respected but underpaid college professor feels weirdly modern due to the eternal relevance of its themes: poverty, class inequality, and the invisibility of struggling middle-class families.
-Weber was the first director to use split screens in an earlier film, Suspense (1913).
+Weber is revered not just for her groundbreaking film techniques and industry achievements but for her storytelling ability and willingness to address social issues.
+This film about a respected but underpaid college professor feels weirdly modern due to the eternal relevance of its themes: poverty, anti-intellectualism, and class inequality.
+It paints a poignant picture of the invisibility of struggling middle-class families.

 Restored B&W Full Film